 The Hubstaff time tracker is one of the best options for individuals or agencies who outsource marketing tasks to remote workers.
 With Hubstaff, you know exactly what your employees are doing at any given moment.

-Hubstaff works on Mac, PC, Linux and iOS.
-They have a free plan and free trial.
-Additional plans are priced reasonably at $5 and $9, making this an ideal time tracker for the budget conscious freelancer or small agency.
+Hubstaff works on Mac, PC, Linux, and iOS.
+They have a free plan and a free trial.
+Additional plans are priced reasonably at $5 and $9, making this an ideal time tracker for the budget-conscious freelancer or small agency.